minipadKB/minipad-wiki/docs/minipad/purchase-pricing.md

 ### **Step 4**

 The next page shows a list of all components.
 If you see a component where it says "... shortfall", it means the component is currently out of stock on JLCPCB and therefore not available for PCB assembly.
 In this case, please contact us on Discord immediately so we can handle the situation and inform everyone.
+Chances are, we are already aware so make sure to check our Discord on substitutes for shortfalls on certain parts.
 If everything looks alright, you can proceed by clicking on "Next" again.
 On the next page, which shows a another render of the PCB again, you can simply click "Next" again too.

 ![components-light](./img/components-light.png#light)
 ![components-dark](./img/components-dark.png#dark)